 Updates made to synced supporters and contact records follow the Field Mapping rules set in the integration settings.
 For each field, there are two rules that apply to an initial sync between a supporter and contact as well as a set that applies to ongoing updates.
 Each time the integration syncs, any updates that have been made in either system will be applied bidirectionally according to these rules.

-For example, if the First Name of a contact record in Salesforce is updated and the First Name field mapping is set to "Always use Salesforce value, even if it is blank." then when the integration syncs it will update Engage to match what’s in Salesforce.
-Conversely, if the field mapping was set to “Use Latest,” than any update on either system that was most recently committed will be applied in both systems.
+For example, if the First Name of a contact record in Salesforce is updated and the First Name field mapping is set to 'Always use Salesforce value, even if it is blank'. then when the integration syncs it will update Engage to match what’s in Salesforce.
+Conversely, if the field mapping was set to 'Use Latest', then any update on either system that was most recently committed is applied in both systems.

 For any Standard Field, you can use Create an Update Entry in Salesforce as an ongoing rule to queue updates in Salesforce before they’re committed.
 This rule is designed to give you manual control over when an update from Engage is kept.
 It gives you the ability to keep contact information clean in Salesforce (as the database of record).